azazelija/simple-web-service/README.md

 # simple-web-service
-The server is based on JDK HttpServer
+The server is based on JDK HttpServer and tested by JUnit 5

 * HTTP GET /v1/entity?id=\<ID> -- get data by key <ID>.
 Returns 200 OK and data, or 404 Not Found.
 * HTTP PUT /v1/entity?id=\<ID>&name=\<NAME> -- create / overwrite (insert) data for the <ID>key.
 Returns 201 Created.